mgorav/jpa-eclipselink/README.md

   ##Reactive EntityManager/Async Persistence

-  EntityManager by default are bound to thread.
+  EntityManager by default is bound to thread.
 Using this lib, its possible to make EntityManager async.
   When the property **eclipselink-async-commitcount** is configured, the currently active thread will be released as soon as JpaTransactionManager commit is called.
 But when configured **eclipselink-async-commitcount** (i.e. tranaction commits) are reached, the whole transactions will be committed asynchronously in a diffrent thread.
 This feature is also similar to **write behind** cache of [Coherence](https://docs.oracle.com/cd/E15357_01/coh.360/e15723/cache_rtwtwbra.htm#COHDG5177)/[Hazelcast](http://docs.hazelcast.org/docs/latest-dev/manual/html-single/index.html#map) but with zero